East Fork River

 The East Fork River is a roughly 45 mi tributary of the New Fork River in the U.S. state of Wyoming.
 It flows southwest from the Wind River Range to a confluence with the New Fork south of Boulder.

+Fish commonly found in the river are Brook trout, Brown trout, Mountain whitefish, and Rainbow trout.

+The Boulder Fish Rearing Station is situated along the river south of Pinedale.
+It began operations in 1952.
+There is also a public access area, East Fork Richie’s-Vible, is 14 mi south of Pinedale.